RonsenbergVI/MCMC-estimation-of-Stochastic-Differential-Equations-Papers/README.md

 [12].
 Markov Chain Monte Carlo Estimation of Stochastic Volatility Models with Finite and Infinite Activity Lévy Jumps, Yang H. (2015).

 [13].
 Bayesian Estimation of a Stochastic Volatility ModelUsing Option and Spot Prices: Application of a Bivariate Kalman Filter, Catherine S. Forbes, Gael M. Martin and Jill Wright (2004)

+[14].
+Bayesian Filtering for Jump-Diffusions with Applications to Stochastic Volatility, Andrew Golightly (2007)